tier4/scenario_simulator_v2/docs/design/OpenSCENARIOSupport.md

 ### LaneChangeTarget

-Currently, only `AbsoluteTargetLane` is implemented for element of this type.
+- Currently, only AbsoluteTargetLane is implemented for element of this type.
-If you specify `RelativeTargetLane`, you will get an `SyntaxError`.
+  If you specify RelativeTargetLane, you will get an SyntaxError.

 | Element            | Status      |
 |:-------------------|:-----------:|